benwiz/graphics/README.md

     - Try all locations, orientations, sizes, colors for a rectangle
     - Measure mse for each
     - Select that with the lowest mse
+    - Possible to draw with alpha channel for transparency?

 - Next
   - Delaunay Ripple